The Goose That Laid the Golden Eggs Moral Story

 The farmer, now without the magical goose, regretted his hasty decision.
 He realized that his greed had cost him a steady source of wealth, as the goose that laid the golden eggs was no more.

-READ ALSO: The Magic Garden Moral Story
+READ ALSO: The Weaver's Surprise Moral Story

 The moral of the story is that greed can lead to disastrous consequences.
 The farmer’s impatience and desire for immediate wealth resulted in the loss of a valuable asset.
 The fable teaches the importance of appreciating what one has, being content with steady gains, and not succumbing to the temptation of seeking quick riches at the expense of long-term benefits.